HB-GSI/CSPP_IVI/README.txt

 GIT Submodules
 ==============
-This package can used as submodule
+This package can be used as submodule
 - Packages\CSPP_IVI: Implementations of derived CS++DeviceBase classes using IVI driver

 External Dependencies